Class: Net::IMAP::SequenceSet

 #clear: Removes all elements in the set; returns

-#delete: Removes a given object from the set; returns
+#delete: Removes a given element from the set; returns

-#delete?: If the given object is an element in the set, removes it and returns it; otherwise, returns
+#delete?: If the given element is included in the set, removes it and returns it; otherwise, returns

 #delete_at: Removes the number at a given offset.